Mathematics Program Details

 - Develop an awareness of the many areas of applications of mathematics

 - Use mathematics as a tool in problem solving and the modeling of physical phenomena

 - Analyze numerical data and draw logical conclusions

 - Solve multistep problems using sequential reasoning and critical thinking

 - Communicate mathematical ideas in written form clearly to others

 - Demonstrate a familiarity with technological tools used in mathematics

-*Employment projections taken from the Bureau of Labor Statistics report for employment category: Computer and mathematical occupations.
+*Employment projections taken from the Bureau of Labor Statistics report for employment category: Mathematical Science Occupations.